BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

 ![{{ page.title }}]({{ page.header.teaser }}){: .align-center}

-The [Platform.sh](https://platform.sh) is relatively new and promising hosting service that uses [Git flow](https://nvie.com/posts/a-successful-git-branching-model) and [containerization](https://en.wikipedia.org/wiki/Operating-system-level_virtualization).
-I personally choose it for sure in favor of [Acquia](https://acquia.com) or [Pantheon.io](https://pantheon.io).
+The [Platform.sh](https://platform.sh) is relatively new and promising Platform-as-a-Service solution that uses [Git flow](https://nvie.com/posts/a-successful-git-branching-model) and [containerization](https://en.wikipedia.org/wiki/Operating-system-level_virtualization), so I'll choose it for sure in favor of [Acquia](https://acquia.com) or [Pantheon.io](https://pantheon.io).
 But there are not all features in the ideal state and you have something to tune before getting the desired result.
-In this post, we'll cover nasty moments of deployment process and techniques to overcome them for achieving a good automation.
+In this post, we'll cover deployment process drawbacks and techniques to overcome them for achieving a good automation.

-## What's the problem?
+## Issue

-The hosting gives you two steps for completing the deployment: [build](https://docs.platform.sh/configuration/app/build.html#build-hook) and [deploy](https://docs.platform.sh/configuration/app/build.html#deploy-hook).
+Platform.sh gives you two steps for completing the deployment: [build](https://docs.platform.sh/configuration/app/build.html#build-hook) and [deploy](https://docs.platform.sh/configuration/app/build.html#deploy-hook).
 During the `build` you have a writable filesystem, but no services available (like MariaDB, Redis, RabbitMQ, etc.).
-At the `deploy` the FS is switched to read-only mode and all the services are ready for usage.
+At the `deploy` stage the FS is switched to read-only mode and all services are ready to use.

-The problem is completely tethered to the `deploy` operation and its technical description is the following: **unable to bubble up the exit code of deployment to handle it properly and mark process as failed.**
+The issue is completely tethered to the `deploy` operation and its technical description looks the following: **unable to bubble up the exit code of deployment to handle it properly and mark the process as failed.**

-The `build` hook executes outside of a container so any exit code can easily stop the process.
-That cannot be said about the `deploy` hook because its area of operation is within a container and there's no technical solution exists at desks of Platform.sh development team to pass it out to the level where it can be handled.
+The `build` hook is executed outside of the container so any exit code can easily stop the process.
+In the meantime `deploy` hook works in a different way and is being executed inside the container which means there's no easy solution for the Platform.sh to pass it out to the level where it can be handled.

 Here is what [Damien Tournoud](https://twitter.com/damz), Platform.sh CTO says:

 > There is no way to fail the deployment if the deploy hook fails.
 It runs  deep inside the deployment process and we don't have a way to bubble up the return code at this point.
 We have on our roadmap to change the deployment process to allow that, but I cannot give you an ETA for it.

-All this means that failed deploy will produce you a working environment and you won't know about the problems until login to an environment via SSH and manually trace the [/var/log/deploy.log](https://docs.platform.sh/development/logs.html#deploylog) in there.
+In other words, deployment goes smooth and silently despite the errors.
+Thus you might mistakenly believe your environment was constructed correctly, but to affirm this you would need to go to the container via SSH and manually ensure there are no errors in [/var/log/deploy.log](https://docs.platform.sh/development/logs.html#deploylog).

-## The solution
+## Solution

 ### Preamble

-At the `deploy` we can know the exit codes but the Platform.sh cannot.
-We have services like MariaDB available, so when our process ends up in a non-zero exit code we can set a flag in a database to rely on it in the future.
+At the `deploy` stage we can know exit codes on the level where our hook is executed - inside the container.
+Since the process cannot go out the container, allowing Platform.sh to gracefully track the errors, we can use MariaDB to set a special flag in the database in case if any of processes returns a non-zero exit code.

-### Implementation
+### Hooks definition

-Here is a part of [.platform.app.yaml](https://docs.platform.sh/configuration/app-containers.html) declaring the hooks.
+Here is the part of [.platform.app.yaml](https://docs.platform.sh/configuration/app-containers.html) for declaring the hooks.

 ```yaml
 hooks: